ryco117/file_yeet/README.md

   -p, --server-port <SERVER_PORT>
           The server port to connect to [default: 7828] -x, --external-port-override <EXTERNAL_PORT_OVERRIDE>
           Override the port seen by the server to communicate a custom external port to peers.
 Useful when manually port forwarding.
-Takes precedence over the `nat_map` option
+Takes precedence over the `--nat-map` option
   -i, --internal-port <INTERNAL_PORT>
           Require the client to bind to a specific local port.
 Useful when manually port forwarding -g, --gateway <GATEWAY>